 The Company and the Group has a policy to synchronize the cash flows from expected sales in the future with the expected purchases and other expenses in each foreign currency.
-Substantially all the Group's payables and receivables are short-term and in addition revenues and expenses in foreign currencies are insignificant (less than 10%) as compared to those in Euro.
+Substantially all the Group's pavables and receivables are short-term and in addition revenues and expenses in foreign currencies are insignificant (less than 10%) as compared to those in Euro.
 At the moment the Company and the Group to some extent uses derivative financial instruments in order to control foreign currencies exchange risk.
 The use of derivative financial instruments is limited to forward foreign currency (US dollar) purchase transactions with maturities of less than 30 days.
-Non-balance-sheet commitments under these transactions amounted to EUR 255 thousand at the end of the reporting period.
+There were no non-balance-sheet commitments under these transactions at the end of the reporting period (EUR 255 thousand as at 31 December 2015).